BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 #### Rendering
 Rendering is made by traversing Renderable Groups, respecting the Cached mode.
 If a group is Cached its content will be displayed by its parent Renderable Group into a Sprite2D targetting the bitmap's content.

-If rendering resources are not ready (texture or effect still loading), the primitive will be let as dirty for render and then preparation will be retried next round.
+If rendering resources are not ready (texture or effect still loading), the primitive will be let as dirty for render and then rendering will be retried next round.